 How much does a Reiki treatment cost?

-Reiki practitioners will charge different rates across the UK, however, typically a Reiki session will cost approximately £30.
-The cost may vary depending on how far the practitioner travels to get to you, and if more than one animal receives Reiki.
+Reiki practitioners will charge different rates across the UK (and the world).
+However, typically a Reiki session will cost approximately £35.
+The cost may vary depending on how far the practitioner travels to get to you, and if more than one animal receives Reiki at one session.

 How can Reiki help my animal?

 Reiki can help animals in many ways, including:

 - Helping to relieve stress and anxiety.
 Ideal for your dog's visits to the vet.
 Or a horse who's unsure of farrier appointments.
 These are a couple of examples, but if your animal ever gets stressed or anxious, then do try Reiki!